 This is a listing for a PDF Bilimbi Pattern.
 There are no shipping charges for this pdf pattern.

-Abby lives in Midland Michigan with her supportive husband who turns a blind eye to her fabric hording problems and two wonderful boys 10 and 8.
+Abby lives in Queensland Australia with her supportive husband who turns a blind eye (rolls eyes) to her fabric hording problems and two wonderful boys 11 and 9.
 Who he bribes to sort her fabric scraps.
 She has two red headed companions during the day, a Wire-haired Vizsla named Fern and a Basset Fauve named Mister.
 She is convinced that Mister has Jedi powers or is a secret agent but this is confirmed as of yet.

 Abby has been crafting in some form for as long as she can remember, including decorative painting, wool felting, needle punch, folk art, needlepoint, sewing and quilting.
 She has also been known to frequent the dog show circuit for a short period in her life but that was more to study the oddities of the whole dog show scene.
 How many times can you brush a dog before its hair completely falls out?
 One of those complex questions like How many licks to the center of a tootsie roll tootsie pop?